 Nothing about this manuscript has been invented or added – however, to avoid endangering anyone, I left out some of my experiences.
 I changed some names to protect friends and informants.

 Whether the last chapter will ever be finished is questionable.
-I was supposed to be back in Kabul in 2018, but the security situation is so bad that my clients are unlikely to get me into the country.
+I am supposed to be back to Kabul in 2019, but the security situation is so bad that my clients are unlikely to get me into the country.
 “German media trainer murdered by Taliban” would be a catastrophic headline for everyone involved.

 Is it actually possible to love a country like Afghanistan?
 Or learn to love it?
 A country with so much drama, blood, grief and countless wrong political decisions on all sides?
 I don’t know if you can.
 I can do it.